 Unexpected child birth can also halt a professional female athlete’s career for a considerable period of time.
 This is the reason why female athletes are advised to consider family planning using contraceptives to avoid carrying an unexpected child during the tournament.
 It should be noted that as of writing, maternity grants of leave for professional female athletes does not exist yet.
 Of course, you can’t stop an Olympic game just because of a menstrual cycle and many female athletes feel just the same.
 Careful planning seems to help prepare both their bodies and mind if they are expecting a period.

 It is good to hear that female athletes today are given a number of options on how to stop their menstrual cycle.
 The growing number of professional female athletes in the present is pretty encouraging to see.
 Their sheer numbers give a positive feedback showing the world that issues such as menstrual cycle and other related problems did not completely stop them from achieving their dreams.

 Maternity leave for professional female athletes is still something that needs to be looked upon and studies further.
-Hopefully, sports organizations will be able to come up with a timely and effectively solution on how to deal with sexual health issues their female athletes are facing.
+Hopefully, sports organizations will be able to come up with a timely and effectively solution on how to deal with health issues their female athletes are facing.
 What we can do today is to help spread the necessary information to the public helping shed some light on this particular issue.
 We hope to see more female athletes competing in sports events and having their needs attended as well.